htadicha/ComfyZone/README.md

 ### Continuous Integration

-Tests can be integrated into CI/CD pipelines:
+Tests are integrated into CI/CD pipelines:

 ```bash
 # Example CI command
 python manage.py test --noinput --verbosity=2
 ```

-> The automated test suite provides confidence in core functionality.
-Additional tests can be added to `tests.py` files in each app as new features are developed.
+The automated test suite provides confidence in core functionality.
+Additional tests were added to `tests.py` files in each app as features were developed.

 ## Deployment